alfredcs/Configure-Mod_wsgi-Instead-Of-Eventlet-For-Keystone/README.md

 Step 2: Modify /etc/keystone/keystone.conf

 In this case, port 5000 is mapped to 5001 on one or multiple nodes running keystone-all via haproxy.
 Same for 35357.
+The conf example uses memcache for token persistance.

     [DEFAULT]
     verbose=True